walmartlabs/concord-website/docs/plugins/ansible.md

 Files stored as Concord [secrets](../api/secret.html) can be used as Ansible's `group_var` files.

-For example, if we have a file stored as a secret like this:
+For example, if we have a file stored as a secret like this,

 ```yaml
 # myVars.yml
 my_name: "Concord"